Pastrami Reuben Panini

 How to Make a Pastrami Reuben Panini

-Combine the ketchup, mayonnaise, sweet relish, and dried mustard together in a dish.
-Mix until well combined.
+Make the sauce by combining the ketchup, mayonnaise, sweet relish, and dried mustard in a dish; mix until well combined.

-Slather a piece of rye bread with some of the sauce then top with pastrami, sauerkraut, and Swiss cheese.
+Prepare the sandwich by slathering a piece of rye bread with some of the sauce then top with pastrami, well-drained sauerkraut, and Swiss cheese.
 Add more sauce to the remaining piece of bread, if desired, then place on top of the sandwich.

 Sauce: